 Things you can do with Reflection

-There are a lot of things we can do with Reflection, a whole lot of things, but many of these things such as manipulating private members are unwise and may cause us pain the future.
+There are a lot of things we can do with Reflection, a whole lot of things, but many of these things such as manipulating private members are unwise and may cause us to pain in the future.

 We'll also be considering Performance.
 Reflection is extremely slow, compared to making statically bound calls